rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 reference="fig:docqaqueryentity"} shows the results from 3 publications of phase 1 dev set with Document QA, query generation module, and entity typing module.
-Thanks to the entity typing module, we can see that most of noises from query generation module have disappeared.
+Thanks to the entity typing module, we can see that most of noises from the query generation module have disappeared.
 Although a few right answers such as *\"FDI data\"* was filtered out and a few wrong answers such as *\"4.2.1 Micro Data\"* was not, overall precision is adequately improved by entity typing module.
 In addition, our model in